firte14/FAC14/README.md

 Which most of the colour themes in the website will be based of off

 #### Typography
 As for the typography, the decision on the font to be used was put into deep consideration as I looked at providing the website with a font type that will suit it in every aspect.
-I searched for the best font types to use for a website.
+I searched for the best font types to use for a website and chose the one that would best suite the website

+####

 ## 2. Development Justification
 ### 2.1 Justification of Design Decisions
 The current design for the Hot Beans Web website has different foundational elements in place that were put in the direction of meeting the clients requirements

 #### Colour Theory
 In regards to the colour theory, it was kept in line with the original logo.
-The maintained green colour scheme represents growth, stability, and nature aligning with the company's "Hot Beans" branding while conveying reliability
+The maintained green colour scheme represents growth, stability, and nature aligning with the company's "Hot Beans" branding while conveying reliability.
+The added blue accents introduce trust and professionalism, which is important for recruiting technical talent.
+The warm neutrals create approachablilty, whilst balancing the technical nature of the content

 #### The Golden Ratio Application